samninja09/cortex-code-webui-udemy/prompt.md

 ### Dim Table

 Now create a country dim table by considering all the 4 silver schem tables region/country/tax/currency and combine them into a single dimension.
 Also enable the SCD Type2 and the key should be a hash code so it can be referred in fact table for join and don't use any interger based auto-increment value.
-Also add necessary and brief description for columns as well as for table so when we create semantic layer, it can be helpful
+Also add necessary and brief description for columns as well as for table so when we create semantic layer, it can be helpful.

+can you fix the lag as downstream and don't define a fixed lag unless otherwise specified.